We offer more than 90 majors and 60 minors.

 The average class size is 21 students and the student-to-faculty ratio is 15:1.

 Each year nearly 1,000 St. Thomas students study abroad on semester, yearlong, J-Term or summer programs.
-Programs are offered each year in more than 40 countries.
-St. Thomas is ranked fifth nationally by the Institute of International Education for the percentage of undergraduates studying abroad (62 percent).
+More than 150 programs are offered each year in more than 50 countries.
+UST consistently ranks in the top 10 nationally by the Institute of International Education for percent of undergraduates studying abroad.

 In most cases, you do not.
 Once a student has been accepted to St. Thomas, he or she can choose to major in any of the more than 90 programs on campus.
 Select programs, such as education and music require students to prove certain competencies before declaring their major.